Connect Google Analytics to your site

 Read more in the Google Analytics documentation.

 You can transfer goals from your SendPulse-based website automatically.
-Go to the website builder, find or add the required widget, and click Analytics settings on the widget settings panel.
+Go to the website or bio link page builder, find or add the required widget, and click Analytics settings on the widget settings panel.

-Turn on the Transfer the goal to Google Analytics toggle, and enter your data in the Category, Action, and Label fields — these parameters will be transferred to Google Analytics.
+Turn on the Transfer the goal to Google Analytics toggle, and enter your data in the Lead source field — this parameter will be transferred to Google Analytics.

 You can view your goal statistics in Google Analytics in the Events section.
-The information you entered in the Category widget field will be displayed as your event name.
-Click it to see more details (action and label).
+The information you enter in the Lead source widget field will be displayed as your goal parameter (e.g., a click).

 Previous